-Ask all lease stakeholders to begin conducting a lease inventory.
-This involves finding and reviewing all lease documents and contracts - most likely including paper records that may be tucked away in file drawers.

-Closely examine all contracts to identify embedded lease components, such as service agreements that are part of larger contracts.

-- recurring basis and find any leases that may be missing from other records. - Select practical expedients, which affect which lease details you will need to collect. - Determine which data points you need to track for every lease to calculate lease liabilities and ROU assets, as well as to create disclosure reports. - In addition to payment information, gather details such as commencement dates, termination clauses, and options to renew or purchase.
+- Ask all lease stakeholders to begin conducting a lease inventory.
+This involves finding and reviewing all lease documents and contracts most likely including paper records that may be tucked away in file drawers. - Closely examine all contracts to identify embedded lease components, such as service agreements that are part of larger contracts. - Review your company's AP check run to identify all the vendors your company pays on a recurring basis and find any leases that may be missing from other records. - Select practical expedients, which affect which lease details you will need to collect. - Determine which data points you need to track for every lease to calculate lease liabilities and ROU assets, as well as to create disclosure reports. - In addition to payment information, gather details such as commencement dates, termination clauses, and options to renew or purchase.